hhatamiy/WorldCupSim/README.md

 # World Cup Draw Simulator

-A React-based frontend application for simulating and managing World Cup tournament draws, similar to [2026 World Cup Sim](https://www.2026worldcupsim.com/).
+A React-based frontend application for simulating and managing World Cup tournament draws for fans who want to prove their knowledge by predicting the group stages and bracket, similar to [2026 World Cup Sim](https://www.2026worldcupsim.com/).

+Problem Solved: Since there is a new format for the world cup this year, many of the previous websites that were used for bracket prediction no longer work.
+This website is built to fill in that gap by making it work for the new format along with giving information like stats and betting odds to help users make predictions.

+Target Audience: Soccer fans who want to prove they can predict the world cup better than others.

 ## Project Structure